chapolin/ssh-environment-themes/README.md

 --------------------------------------------------------------------------------------------------

-When you type the commands below, your Terminal will change the Theme, I give some examples:
+When you type the commands below, your Terminal will change the Theme, I'll give you some examples:

 ~user$ ssh qa 1

-The Terminal change to Homebrew and acess ssh hostname configured in file ssh.
+Result: The Terminal change to Homebrew theme and acess ssh hostname configured in file ssh.

 ~user$ ssh prod 3

-The Terminal change to Pro and access ssh hostname configured in file ssh.
+Result: The Terminal change to Pro theme  and access ssh hostname configured in file ssh.

-You can modify the name of environments like staging, qa, production and etc.
+You can modify the name of environments and theme always that you need.

 --------------------------------------------------------------------------------------------------

 In file ssh...
 You can see:

-Between lines 23-27 change to default theme (Basic) when user quit from environment who was logged or when he press Crtl + C.
 The lines 3-4 defines properties about Q.A environment and you theme.

 The lines 6-7 defines properties about Production environment and you theme.

+Between lines 23-27 change to default theme (Basic) when user quit from environment who was logged or when he press Crtl + C.

 The lines 31-33 use properties variable qa

 Between lines 37-46 use properties variable prod and there are a simple validation to confirm access in production environment.

 That's all!